lumenlearning/lti-middleware/README.md

 `domain.url=https://local.waymaker.xyz`

+## Deep Linking to External UI
+If using Deep Linking in non-demo mode, ensure that the `lti-react-ui.url` value is set to the url for the Deep Linking frontend in the `.properties` file.
+Also ensure that the `lti13.enableDeepLinking` property is set to `true`.

 ## Deploying to the Dev/Staging Environment

 1. Push changes to the branch that you want to push to the dev environment (e.g. L3-66-integration-testing)